-Sick time to which an employee is entitled must be paid no later than the payday for the next regular payroll period beginning after the sick time was used.
+7. Safe and sick time to which an employee is entitled must be paid no later than the payday for the next regular payroll period beginning after the safe and sick time was used.

-Exemptions and Exceptions

-Notwithstanding the above, the PSLL does not apply to any of the following:
+C. Exemptions and Exceptions.
+Notwithstanding the above, the ESSTA does not apply to any of the following:

-- an independent contractor who does not meet the definition of employee under section 190(2) of the New York State Labor Law; - an employee covered by a valid collective bargaining agreement in effect on April 1, 2014 until the termination of such agreement; - an employee in the construction or grocery industry covered by a valid collective bargaining agreement if the provisions of the PSLL are expressly waived in such collective bargaining agreement; - an employee covered by another valid collective bargaining agreement if such provisions are expressly waived in such agreement and such agreement provides a benefit comparable to that provided by the PSLL for such employee; - an audiologist, occupational therapist, physical therapist, or speech language pathologist who is licensed by the New York State Department of Education and who calls in for work assignments at will, determines his or her own schedule, has the ability to reject or accept any assignment referred to him or her, and is paid an average hourly wage that is at least four times the federal minimum wage; - an employee in a work study program under Section 2753 of Chapter 42 of the United States Code; - an employee whose work is compensated by a qualified scholarship program as that term is defined in the Internal Revenue Code, Section 117 of Chapter 20 of the United States Code; or - a participant in a Work Experience Program (WEP) under section 336-c of the New York State Social Services Law.
+1. an independent contractor who does not meet the definition of employee under N.Y.
+Labor Law § 190(2);

+2. an employee covered by a valid collective bargaining agreement, if the provisions of the ESSTA are expressly waived in such agreement and such agreement provides a benefit comparable to that provided by the ESSTA for such employee;

+3. an audiologist, occupational therapist, physical therapist, or speech language pathologist who is licensed by the New York State Department of Education and who calls in for work assignments at will, determines their own schedule, has the ability to reject or accept any assignment referred to them, and is paid an average hourly wage that is at least four times the federal minimum wage;

-Retaliation Prohibited
+4. an employee in a work study program under Section 2753 of Chapter 42 of the United States Code;

+5. an employee whose work is compensated by a qualified scholarship program as that term is defined in the Internal Revenue Code, Section 117 of Chapter 20 of the United States Code; or

+6. a participant in a Work Experience Program (WEP) under N.Y.
+Social Services Law § 336-c.

-An employer may not threaten or engage in retaliation against an employee for exercising or attempting in good faith to exercise any right provided by the PSLL.
-In addition, an employer may not interfere with any investigation, proceeding, or hearing pursuant to the PSLL.
+D. Retaliation Prohibited.
+An employer shall not take any adverse action against an employee that penalizes the employee for, or is reasonably likely to deter the employee from or interfere with the employee exercising or attempting in good faith to exercise any right provided by the ESSTA.
+In addition, an employer shall not interfere with any investigation, proceeding, or hearing pursuant to the ESSTA.

-Notice of Rights
+E. Notice of Rights.

-An employer must provide its employees with written notice of their rights pursuant to the PSLL.
-Such notice must be in English and the primary language spoken by an employee, provided that DCA has made available a translation into such language.
-Downloadable notices are available on DCA's website at http://www.nyc.gov/html/dca/html/law/PaidSickLeave.shtml.
+1.An employer must provide its employees with written notice of their rights pursuantto the ESSTA.
+Such notice must be in English and the primary language spoken by an employee,provided that DCWP has made available a translation into such language.
+Downloadable noticesareavailableonDCWP'swebsiteathttps://www1.nyc.gov/site/dca/about/Paid-Safe-Sick-Leave-Notice-of-Employee-Rights.page.The notice must be provided to the employees by a method that reasonably ensures personal receiptby the employee.

-Any person or entity that willfully violates these notice requirements is subject to a civil penalty in an amount not to exceed fifty dollars for each employee who was not given appropriate notice.
+2. Any person or entity that willfully violates these notice requirements is subject to a civil penalty in an amount not to exceed \$50.00 for each employee who was not given appropriate notice.

-Records

-An employer must retain records documenting its compliance with the PSLL for a period of at least three years, and must allow DCA to access such records in furtherance of an investigation related to an alleged violation of the PSLL.
+F. Records.
+An employer must retain records documenting its compliance with the ESSTA for a period of at least three years, and must allow DCWP to access such records in furtherance of an investigation related to an alleged violation of the ESSTA.

-Enforcement and Penalties
+G. Enforcement and Penalties.

-Upon receiving a complaint alleging a violation of the PSLL, DCA has the right to investigate such complaint and attempt to resolve it through mediation.
-Within 30 days of written notification of a complaint by DCA, or sooner in certain circumstances, the employer must provide DCA with a written response and such other information as DCA may request.
-If DCA believes that a violation of the PSLL has occurred, it has the right to issue a notice of violation to the employer.
+1. Upon receiving a complaint alleging a violation of the ESSTA, DCWP must investigate such complaint.
+DCWP may also open an investigation to determine compliance with the ESSTA on its own initiative.
+Upon notification of a complaint or an investigation by DCWP, the employer must provide DCWP with a written response and any such other information as DCWP may request.
+If DCWP believes that a violation of the ESSTA has occurred, it has the right to issue a notice of violation to the employer.